kby-ai/Palmprint-Recognition-Docker/README.md

 ## SDK License

-This project uses `KBY-AI`'s `Face Recognition Server SDK`, which requires a license per machine.
+This project demonstrates `KBY-AI`'s `Palmprint Recognition Server SDK`, which requires a license per machine.

-- The code below shows how to use the license: https://github.com/kby-ai/FaceRecognition-Docker/blob/5c6bdaff0e8154d6c6472ac9faf9158c6a6e7b47/app.py#L26-L36
+- The code below shows how to use the license: https://github.com/kby-ai/Palmprint-Recognition-Linux/blob/51a6fc5a597ec8fc475128cc176c60027b60206b/app.py#L21-L31

 - To request the license, please provide us with the `machine code` obtained from the `getMachineCode` function.